lutz/DeveloperPad/README.md

 ## HIDMacros

-HIDMacros is very old but works if the compatibility mode and the admin mode activats.
-This small tool allows to remap keys from different devices which is agreat way because windows inteprets multiple keyboards as one.
+HIDMacros is very old but works if the compatibility mode and the admin mode is activated.
+This small tool allows remapping keys from different devices which is agreat way because windows inteprets multiple keyboards as one.

 ## Microsoft Segoe MDL2